 Pronunciation of 'Euphorbia'

-Euphorbia is a genus of flowering plants, commonly known as spurge, with diverse species ranging from succulents to shrubs.
-The pronunciation in English is 'juːˈfɔːrbiə'.
+The word 'Euphorbia' refers to a large genus of plants, commonly known as spurge, which includes a variety of species ranging from herbs to shrubs and trees.
+The pronunciation in English is typically /juːˈfɔːrbiə/, pronounced as 'yoo-FOR-bee-uh'.

-The word 'Euphorbia' originates from Latin, named after Euphorbus, the Greek physician of King Juba II of Numidia, who used the plant's latex for medicinal purposes.
+The word 'Euphorbia' originates from Latin, which in turn was derived from the Greek name 'Euphorbos', the physician of King Juba II of Numidia, who is said to have used the plant for medicinal purposes.

 Pronunciation Details